 This exotic fruit was first planted in the Southeast Asian region and then propagated and widespread to many other parts of the world.
-In my country, rambutan is grown mainly in the provinces of Dong Nai River and South Central region, so keep this in mind if you want to visit plenty of this Asian fruit field in Vietnam.
+In my country, rambutan is grown mainly in the provinces of Dong Nai River, close to Saigon, and South Central region, so keep this in mind if you want to visit plenty of this Asian fruit field in Vietnam.

 By the way

-Across the world, rambutans are planted mainly in latitudes between 15°S and 15°N, including: Africa, Oceania, Central America.
-It is increasingly cultivated in Australia and the Hawaiian Islands.
+Across the world, rambutans are planted mainly in Africa, Oceania, Central America.
+Nowadays, it is increasingly cultivated in Australia and the Hawaiian Islands.
 The rambutan is especially adapted to areas that are not submerged.